JKU-Linz-Institute-of-Robotics/mobrob_robin/README.md

 To use slam_kart clone it from here: https://github.com/ros-perception/slam_karto

-To install dependencies run:
-rosdep install --from-paths WORKSPACE/src --ignore-src --rosdistro=indigo -y
+To install dependencies run (use your own catkin workspace path): rosdep install --from-paths ~/catkin_ws/src --ignore-src --rosdistro=indigo -y